 A first-class barograph should be capable of an uncertainty of about 0.2 hPa after corrections have been applied and should not alter for a period of one or two months.
 The barometric change read from such a barograph should usually be obtained within the same limits.

-3.5.4 Instruments with data-processing capability

-A barometer suitable for automated reading can be linked to a computer, typically a microprocessor, which can be programmed to provide suitably sampled data.
-These data, in turn, can be presented graphically to provide records similar to those supplied by a barograph.
-Models are available that print their own scales, thereby eliminating one source of error.

-3.5.5 Reading a barograph
+3.4.5 Reading a barograph

 The barograph should be read without touching the instrument.
 The time mark and any inspection of the instrument involving lifting the cover, and so on, should always be made after the reading is completed.

-3.5.5.1 Accuracy of readings
+3.4.5.1 Accuracy of readings